shrays/DodgeScript/README.md

 # DodgeScript

-_A realtime, Hypixel Bedwars stats-grabber_
+_A realtime, Hypixel stats-grabber_

 ## Description
-DodgeScript is a Python project meant for grabbing Hypixel Bedwars stats from members of a lobby by simply screenshotting the tab menu player list.
+DodgeScript is a Python project meant for grabbing stats from members of a lobby by simply screenshotting the tab menu name list.
 This means users can better understand the skills of their opponents or quickly know when to dodge into a different lobby before the round starts.
 The script works in a matter of seconds and uses Pytesseract's image-to-text algorithm as well as Mojang and Hypixel's API to get player information.
 ## Installation
 ```sh
 git clone https://github.com/shrays/DodgeScript DodgeScript